AnyChart/docs.anychart.com/Basic_Charts_Types/Range_Bar-Column_Charts.md

 ## Temperature Range Chart Sample

-This sample shows how range bars can be used to chart temperature averages, the data is taken from UK average weather statistics from 1971 to 2000:
+This sample shows how JavaScript range bars can be used to chart temperature averages, the data is taken from UK average weather statistics from 1971 to 2000:

 {sample}BCT_Range\_Bar-Column\_Charts\_01{sample}